Content focused on developing virtues, bringing God into the everyday and living an authentically Catholic life.

 If the deepest secret of God is that God is love, and he made you in his image and likeness, then what's the deepest secret about you?
 You are made for love.
 What does it mean to be human?
 What was God’s original plan for humanity?
 For relationships?
 For marriage?
 For sex?
 Why is the body important?
 In four lessons, Fr.
 Mike leans into the teachings of St. John Paul II and Christopher West, unpacking the mysteries of the human heart, the human body, and relationships.

-Into the Heart is the recommended follow-up to An Introduction to the Theology of the Body.
-This is a sixteen-part study that moves you deeper into this life-changing message, enabling you to apply and integrate it into every aspect of your life.
-Here you will be given the tools to develop the sacramental worldview so crucial to living an authentic human sexuality.
-You will learn what saints and mystics alike have always known: a life of ecstasy and deep union with God is not only possible—it is actually a lot closer than you think.
+Going Deeper into the Theology of the Body Into the Heart: A Journey Through the Theology of the Body is a sixteen-part study and the recommended follow-up to An Introduction to the Theology of the Body, designed to help you go deeper into this life-changing message.
+This study helps you apply and integrate the teachings of the Theology of the Body into every aspect of your life.
+Along the way, you will develop the sacramental worldview that is essential for understanding authentic human sexuality and the dignity of the human person.
+Guided by Dr. Christopher West, this study will help you discover what saints and mystics have long known: A life of deep union with God is not only possible, but closer than you might think.